Foundation trainee pharmacist overview

 Note that the foundation year is not just about passing the assessment.
 Throughout the year trainees must be able to demonstrate that they are reaching the required learning outcomes as set out by the GPhC.
 If trainees are not reaching the required standards, they should sit down with their designated supervisor and devise a plan and a timetable in order for improvements to be made.

-For further information about the syllabus and learning outcomes, see the GPhC on-line foundation pharmacist manual.
+For further information about the syllabus and learning outcomes, see the GPhC on-line foundation pharmacist manual on the GPhC website.

 Find out more about the foundation year